MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportConfig.md

 ```

 ### -JournalingReportNdrTo
-!!!
-Exchange Server 2010

-The JournalingReportNdrTo parameter specifies the e-mail address to which journal reports are sent if the journaling mailbox is unavailable.
-By default, if this parameter is left empty, Exchange continues to try to deliver the journal report to the journaling mailbox.

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online

 The JournalingReportNdrTo parameter specifies the email address to which journal reports are sent if the journaling mailbox is unavailable.
 By default, if this parameter is left empty, Exchange continues to try to deliver the journal report to the journaling mailbox.
 We recommended that you use a dedicated (non-user) mailbox as the argument to JournalingReportNdrTo.

 ```yaml
 Type: SmtpAddress